marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

     ``union U`` is now always passed in memory.

+.. option:: -Wno-abi

+  Default option value for :option:`-Wabi`.

-.. option:: -Wchar-subscripts, -Wno-char-subscripts
+.. option:: -Wchar-subscripts

   Warn if an array subscript has type ``char``.
 This is a common cause of error, as programmers often forget that this type is signed on some machines.
   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-char-subscripts

+  Default option value for :option:`-Wchar-subscripts`.

-.. option:: -Wno-coverage-mismatch, -Wcoverage-mismatch
+.. option:: -Wno-coverage-mismatch

   Warn if feedback profiles do not match when using the :option:`-fprofile-use` option.